Assistance programs Polk County Florida.

 Free medical care in Polk County Florida

 The uninsured of Polk County Florida can receive access to high quality health and medical care from Lakeland Volunteers In Medicine (LVIM).
-The non-profit organization is an all volunteer-run medical clinic.
-The objective of the facility is to provide free, high quality medical and health care to the low income, working uninsured individuals and families who live in Polk County.
+The non-profit organization is an all volunteer-run medical clinic as well as dental The objective of the facility is to provide free, high quality medical and health care to the low income, working uninsured individuals and families who live in Polk County.

 Highland Stay Well Clinic (Sebring Florida (863) 382-1234) is a free community clinic that provide basic medical care including physical examinations, family planning, immunizations, as well as nutrition assistance.
 The health care center also have check ups, and diagnosis and treatment of common ailments.
 Also, learn about ways to pay hospital debts.